zavvy logo

 Their new performance review system focuses on harnessing the performance of entire teams by:

-Goodall's processes and technology-focussed performance management system aim to answer some of People Ops' most pressing questions:
+Goodall's processes and technology-focused performance management system aim to answer some of People Ops' most pressing questions:

 "If you want more teams like your best teams, you better have a precise idea of what “best” looks like.
 To identify the characteristics of the best teams, we completed a large study across Cisco contrasting the best teams with average teams.